Farshad-Davari/Raibod-English-School/README.md

 # Raibod-English-School
-A web application based on HTML, CSS and BOOTSTRAP 5
+<h1 align="center">A web application based on HTML, CSS and BOOTSTRAP 5</h1